Vista2003/HoiKay.Li/about.markdown

 <br>
 <br>
 <br>
 If you want to support me, I would be grateful for a small donation for my work which you can do by [clicking here](https://buymeacoffee.com/hoikay).
-Doing so does not grant you to anything extra, it's just a way for me to know I'm not shouting into the void.
+Doing so does not grant you access to anything extra, it's just a way for me to know I'm not shouting into the void.
 <br>
 <br>
 <br>